Exmouth, Western Australia, Australia

 Your Free Time at Sal Salis - Scott Dunn Suggests

 Sal Salis has some terrific activities on offer to ensure you get the most out of your Ningaloo Reef experience.
-Try snorkeling in the coral reef where you may spot a turtle or two; guided sea kayaking; stargazing; and hikes through the local gorge.
+Try snorkelling in the coral reef where you may spot a turtle or two; guided sea kayaking; stargazing; and hikes through the local gorge.

 Location & directions